Stay in Touch!

 These new songs were known as Spirituals and meeting in secret groups, they would be sung and danced to.
-They would also take part in ring shouts – where the group would dance around in a circle singing and chanting, which often ended up in a frenzy of speaking in tongues.
+Ring shouts would also take place – where a group would dance around in a circle singing and chanting, which often ended up in a frenzy of speaking in tongues.

 As well as these secret meetings, they would also improvise basic versions of their native instruments, including the ‘diddley-bow’ where a wire was attached to the side of a building with a nail and under the pressure, pieces of metal and glass were slid up and down the wire to form musical sounds – which, in the years to come would influence guitarists as bottleneck slide playing.

-Basic Banjo type instruments were also crafted and were inspired by traditional west African stringed instruments such as the Gonje.
+Basic Banjo type instruments were also crafted and were inspired by traditional west African stringed instruments such as the Goje.

-They used their bodies as rhythmic instruments too, slapping their legs, stamping feet and clapping hands, to add a basic accompaniment to their singing.
+Using their bodies as rhythmic instruments – slapping their legs, stamping feet and clapping hands, added a basic accompaniment to their singing.
 When hymn books were not available, the words of the songs were made up, reflecting the hardships and sadness of being held captive.

-These would often be sung in a way that included bending some of the notes in and out of pitch, these notes were known as ‘blue notes’ which later would form the key ingredient to blues music.
-The spirituals were sung to give hope and it was the general feeling that they were Gods chosen people and would be rewarded in heaven.
+These would often be sung in a way that included bending some of the notes in and out of pitch.
+They were known as ‘blue notes’ which later became a vital ingredient in blues music.
+Spirituals were sung to give hope and it was the general feeling that they were Gods chosen people and would be rewarded in heaven.

-Field Hollers – Were also sung and would use a more flowing way of singing, by telling short stories of their struggles and hardships in the words.
+This flowing type of singing was characterised by telling short stories of their struggles and hardships in the words.
 One musical verse would be repeated over and over again singing about the work.
 The hollering part of these songs sounded similar to yodelling and was influenced by rural tribes in Africa.